wxli0/MT-MAG/README.md

 - data_type: str.
 Mandatory.
 Name of the task.
 Results per rank will be stored in outputs-data_type/*.
 Final results will be stored in data_type-full-prediction-path.csv

+- suffix: str.
+Optional (default empty string).
+Suffix of the names of training sets folder.

 - base_path: str.
 Mandatory.
 The path to the training and testing dataset directories.
 Training datasets are stored within base_path.
 Test datasets are stored within a subfolder (see next attribute test_dir) inside base_path.
 You are likely to modify this attribute in your json file.

 - test_dir:  str.
 Mandatory.
 The Name of the test datasets folder within base_path.
 That is, test genomes are stored in base_path/test_dir.